This Is How Zinc Helps Support Your Child’s Healthy Immune System

-Zinc is an essential mineral that plays important roles within your little one’s body, including supporting their healthy growth and development, immune function and vision health (1).
-It is an essential trace element for all forms of life, meaning there are small traces detected in the body but the precise amount is unknown (2).
+Zinc is an essential mineral that plays a range of important roles within your little one’s body.
+This includes supporting their healthy growth and development, immune function and vision health (1).
+It’s an essential trace element for all forms of life, meaning there are small traces detected in the body but the precise amount is unknown (2).

-Importantly, our bodies can’t produce zinc which means it’s important for your child to consume adequate amounts of it through the foods they eat.
+Importantly, our bodies can’t produce zinc, which is why it’s important for kids to consume adequate amounts of it through the foods they eat.

 When your child’s immune system fights off unwanted bugs and germs, this is called an immune response.
 Mounting an immune response is a complex process and there are several important vitamins and minerals at play.

 In particular, zinc plays a role in immune cell development and function.
 These immune cells regulate innate (the first line of defence against germs) and adaptive (second line of defence) immune responses (1).
 To learn more about the difference between innate and adaptive immunity, click here.

 Zinc is also important for the communication between immune cells, helping them to work together more efficiently.

 When your child has adequate zinc levels, their immune responses are regulated and function optimally.
 Conversely, low levels of zinc may weaken these responses and reduce their body’s ability to ward off unwanted bugs and germs (4).
 Adequate zinc intake is important for maintaining the integrity of the immune system, particularly for the healthy development and functioning of cells.

 The best way to support your little one’s consumption of essential vitamins and minerals is through a healthy, balanced diet.
 But, you may be wondering which foods have higher zinc levels than others.

 Meat and fish are sources of zinc but did you know that some cereals and dairy foods also contain this essential mineral?